-Emma Rault is a writer and translator from German and Dutch.
-Her creative non-fiction has appeared in The Collapsar, Rivet Journal, The RS 500 and on Sky News’ Morning Stories in the UK, among others, while her criticism has been published in Bitch, Lambda Literary and New Books in German.
+Emma Rault is a writer and a translator from German and Dutch.
+Her essays have appeared in Guernica, The Cut, the LA Review of Books, and on Sky News’ Morning Stories in the UK, among other outlets.
 She is the recipient of a 2019 Idyllwild Arts Fellowship for non-fiction.

 Some of her previous homes have included the Netherlands, Germany, Hungary, the upstairs of a bird-of-prey hospital in rural Cambridgeshire and a houseboat on the London canals.
-She currently lives in Los Angeles.
+She currently lives by the sea in Los Angeles.